Co-Area Head of Humanities; Associate Professor of History, NYU Shanghai; Global Network Associate Professor, NYU

 86 (21) 20595228

-Associate Professor of History, NYU Shanghai; Global Network Associate Professor, NYU.
-Prior to joining NYU Shanghai, he was Assistant Professor at Cornell University.
-He holds a PhD from New York University and B.A. from the University of Chicago.
+Duane Corpis is the Co-Area Head of Humanities and an Associate Professor of History at NYU Shanghai.
+He is also a Global Network Associate Professor at NYU.
+Prior to joining NYU Shanghai, he was an Assistant Professor at Cornell University.
+He holds a PhD from New York University.

 Professor Corpis is recipient of the 2013-2014 Smith Book Award from the Southern Historical Association and the 2013 Hans Rosenberg Article Prize from the Central European History Society.
 He has been an NEH Humanities Summer Scholar, a Senior Fellow at the Institute for Advanced Study at Central European University, and a Herzog Ernst Fellow at the Gotha Research Center and Library.
 He also serves on the Editorial Collective of the journal Radical History Review.